 Now let’s get to the meat of it: Don’t go to law school unless you want to be a lawyer.
 You want to be a TV writer, so stay and be a TV writer.
 Also I met some reeeeeeeallllllllll specimens in law school.
 Damaged people are everywhere, whether you’re a doctor, teacher, or train conductor.
 This isn’t making you feel better, is it?
 Well, the industry’s damaged people are a lot more visible.
 Nobody’s multi-part-reporting on nice, reasonable showrunners or agents or producers, because it’s not exactly thrilling content.
 Thousands and thousands of people at all levels in entertainment go to work every day, do their jobs well, without terrorizing anyone, and go home to happy, emotionally healthy families.
 90% of everyone I have worked in this industry with is a good human being.

 That said, career paths in entertainment can be objectively bizarre.
 Most start as apprenticeships, whether in a mailroom, or on set, or in a writers’ room.
 Professional and personal lines are often blurred, in conversation and in action, and the industry attracts perhaps an… exciting and eccentric or attention-seeking sort of person at times.
 So your first jobs, in your 20s, can be very confusing.
 Do you go along to the afterparty at that important guy’s house because it’s good for your career and you don’t want to be lame, or…?
 I have no advice here other than do whatever feels comfortable and safe for you.
 “Hanging out” is not a job requirement.
 If you are in a work setting and someone or something is creeping you out, run away and go home, and TELL someone.
 The greatest tragedy, we have learned, is when women don’t share their horror stories, it’s because they’re afraid of being blamed or shut down.
-Thankfully, I have never been harassed in such a bald and sickening way as the women whose tales are coming out this week, but I sure have brushed off and repressed a bunch of weird little things.
+Thankfully, I have never been harassed in such a bald and sickening way as the women whose tales have been brought to light, but I sure have brushed off and repressed a bunch of weird little things.
 I don’t want anyone else to have to.
 So PLEASE.
 Tell me, even.
 Just like, DM me.
 I’m serious.
 We’ll figure it out.

 So, it’s hard being a woman in the entire world, and monsters and jerks are everywhere.
 I’m sorry!
 You’re so young!
 I wish I didn’t have to say this.
 There is nothing you, individually, can do about damaged people.
 But you can actively seek out good ones, the ones who share your values, the ones who operate from a baseline of human decency.
 This should affect every decision you make, from friends and romantic partners to representation to bosses.
 Also – and I can not stress this enough – when you find a job, seek out a more seasoned woman in your workplace (in ANY workplace) and ask for advice.
 You need someone you can talk to when you’re scared or nervous or having a hard time on a macro- and micro- scale.
 A generation of women before me endured unimaginable horrors in order to allow me the leeway to be a more kind and reasonable worker.
 And hopefully my kindness and reasonableness (aspirational, I’m sure someone out there thinks I’m horrible) will hopefully influence the young women I work with to be kind and reasonable, and stand up for what they need and want.